 But, seeing Mala Strana (meaning small side of the river) enables you to appreciate both the Gothic style of architecture (seen from the old town) and Baroque architecture on this side of The Charles Bridge.

 Every fairytale should have a sweet ending, well, it does in my story anyway!
-These trdelnik chimney puddings come in a whole host of fillings (Nutella, bacon, fruit) and make for a super-sweet Instagram shot.
+These trdelnik chimney puddings originate from Hungary and come in a whole host of fillings (Nutella, bacon, fruit).
+They also make for a super-sweet Instagram shot!
 Mine was filled with ice cream and topped with M&Ms.